KonstaHallinen/linscp/README.md

 ## Usage
 1. Create a config file `config/my_config_file.php` with your SSH credientials.
 See `config/config_sample.php` for example.
 2. Open konscp folder in terminal and run the `sync.php` with a `-c` option as your your config file name.
 Like this: `php sync.php -c my_config_file`
 3. That's it, your files are now being wathed.
-Stop with `ctrl + c` when you're done.
 Any new files made in the local directory will be also uploaded if the script is running.